rpicard/explore-flask/6-advanced_patterns_for_views_and_routing.md

 ### Authentication

-If you’re application requires that a user be logged in to access certain areas, there’s a good chance you’re using the Flask-Login extension.
+If your application requires that a user be logged in to access certain areas, there’s a good chance you want to use the Flask-Login extension.
 In addition to handling the details of user authentication, Flask-Login gives us a decorator to restrict certain views to authenticated users: `@login_required`.

 Here are a few views from an example application that uses Flask-Login and the `@login_required` decorator.